 Is There a Flip Tax?

 Is there a flip tax that you may be subject to?
-While not all co-ops charge a flip tax, some charge various percentages of the purchase price, percentage of the gain, or a per-share amount.
+While not all co-ops charge a flip tax, some charge various percentages of the purchase price, a percentage of the gain, or a per-share amount.
 And, if you are not subject to one as a buyer, you should know if you will be subject to one as a seller should you decide to sell the unit at a future time.

-What Is Their Sublet Policy?
+What Is The Sublet Policy?

 Most co-ops have some form of sublet restrictions.
 While some can be very flexible, others can be extremely restrictive.
 Some may also charge a sublet fee, either monthly or annually.
 You will want this information in case you ever are in a position where you may have to let the unit out temporarily.

-What Is The Pet Policy?
+What Is the Pet Policy?

 If you have a pet, you should have your attorney check on the building’s pet policy during the due diligence to find out if the building allows pets, or has restrictions on quantities and sizes.

-What Is Coop Alteration Policy?
+What Is The Co-op Alteration Policy?

 If you are purchasing your co-op with an idea to renovate or combine the units after closing or at a later date in the future, you should be prepared to meet with your building’s board members and building managers to negotiate the terms of the renovation and even the plans.
 You may need to have an architect or engineer involved.
 Most of the coops will not allow shareholders to install a washer and dryer in the unit or a jacuzzi bath.
 Some coops will not allow a combination of two units.